hypercerts-org/hypercerts/docs/docs/faq.md

 - $0.96 donated --> 1 fraction
 - $0.52 donated --> 0 fractions

-### Why am I not on the allowlist even though I contributed to the project?
+### Why am I not on the allow list even though I contributed to the project?

 If you contributed less than $1 DAI to a project, then you will not be eligible to claim a hypercert fraction.